-Crackdown on Cryptocurrency exchanges across country; huge tax evasion detected
+Crackdown on cryptocurrency exchanges across country; huge tax evasion detected

-DGGI authorities also conducted search at the premises linked to crypto exchange service provider WazirX, a day after the company was fined Rs 49.20 crore for eluding legal taxes, Indiatoday reported.
+DGGI authorities also conducted a search at the premises linked to crypto exchange service provider WazirX, a day after the company was fined Rs 49.20 crore for eluding legal taxes, Indiatoday reported.

 Also Read: Which cryptocurrency will rule 2022?
 Here's a look